alvaroG-IA/Bayesian-Survival-Analysis/README.md

 These plots provide insight into the uncertainty of each parameter and help assess the stability and reliability of the Bayesian estimates.

 During the execution of the training script, the posterior distribution plots are automatically generated and saved in the `reports/figures/` directory.

 ---

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---